xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)   Fixed effects dropped on grid were not previewing.
     -- enh(gil)   Update View -> Windows so that Perspectives, and Display Elements windows work and add Effect Assist Window.
     -- enh(gil)   Add settings options for how the effect assist window behaves.
     -- enh(gil)   Added new panel to help in defining Morph positions.
 Will be expanded for other uses later.